FrancoisVongue/20-days-challenge/NODE.md

 When your database doesn't work you get `unhandled promise rejection`, which you can easily fix, by adding `.catch` to your mongoose connection.

-But you may want to handle this type of error `globally`.
+But you may want to handle other types of simillar errors `globally`.

-When an unhandled rejection happens, the process object emits an `event` called `UnhandledRejection`, so we can easily subscribe to the event and handle it as it occurs.
+When an unhandled rejection happens, the `process` object emits an `event` called `UnhandledRejection`, so we can easily subscribe to the event and handle it as it occurs.
 ```js